*Last Updated on June 21, 2022*

 At this time, the 39th MDG is currently offering the vaccine and booster shot to all eligible TRICARE beneficiaries.
 Please contact the 39th MDG at 0322 316 6666 or 676-6666 for the latest information on vaccine availability.
 If you are a TRICARE beneficiary residing within the country of Turkey, please contact the TRICARE office at 0322 316 3373 or DSN 676-3373.

-The following procedures have been implemented for Incirlik Air Base in accordance with HPCON B Plus measures:
+The following procedures have been implemented for Incirlik Air Base in accordance with HPCON B Plus measures when applicable:

 - Maintain physical separation from others by a minimum of six feet when possible.